 What does a partnership between a billionaire (with great taste) and one of the UK's best chefs look like?
 Well, Heckfield Place is the answer.
 Gerald Chan, who also owns Skye's Gyngell's London restaurant Spring, brought her in as Culinary Director of this beautiful Georgian estate in Hampshire.

 There are two main restaurants - Marle (which is also open to non-residents) and the more casual Hearth which is for guests only.
-And from this summer there's also a seasonal place to eat, The Glass House in the hotel's glasshouse with a menu focusing on Heckfield-grown vegetables, fruits, flowers and herbs from the 16-acre biodynamically-principled Home Farm, Market Garden and Orchard.
-In the new normal, only one of these will be open at any one time, with Skye moving between them during the day.
+There's also a seasonal place to eat, The Glass House in the hotel's glasshouse with a menu focusing on Heckfield-grown vegetables, fruits, flowers and herbs from the 16-acre biodynamically-principled Home Farm, Market Garden and Orchard.
+There's also outdoor dining and picnics available if you're wrapped up warm.

 When you're not enjoying the super-seasonal fare, you can be wild swimming in the lake, doing yoga in the Little Bothy or playing lawn badminton. .